Frequently Asked Questions

 I have submitted an inquiry to the CLC but have not heard back yet - what should I do?

-If you have completed an inquiry form and still haven't heard back after ten working days, please contact us through the "contact us" page.
+If you have emailed us and still haven't heard back after ten working days, please contact us again.

 I have a question that isn’t answered here.